GMACS-project/GMACS_Assessment_code/README.md

-# A A generalized size-structured stock assessment modelling framework for Crustaceans !
+# A generalized size-structured stock assessment modelling framework for Crustaceans !

 In this repository, you will find all you need to run the latest version of GMACS and help in its developpement.
 Here is a description of each folder holded in this repo: